 - Be supportive of differences such as different communication styles, different approaches to a task, different work environment needs.

 - While working remotely or from home has always been a possibility, it is now being practised at scale.
-The ability to work flexibly whether at home or at work, including office set up, break times and alternative methods of communication is a particularly accessible way of working for those who identify as neurodivergent or neurodiverse.
+The ability to work flexibly whether at home or at work, including office set up, break times and alternative methods of communication is a particularly accessible way of working for those who identify as neurodivergent.

 - Ask the employee what accommodations will make them more productive.
 Many of these accommodations are straightforward; a quieter area to sit, noise-cancelling headphones, adjustments to lighting or ability to wear sunglasses inside where lighting can’t be changed, text-to-voice software, or a place to decompress or eat lunch in private.
 Read Reasonable accommodations for more information.